MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

         android:width="165dp" />
     ```

-12. You now have enough experience to build a basic UI by using the Android designer.
-You can also build a UI by adding markup directly to the .axml file of the page.
+12. You now know enough to build a basic UI by using the Android designer.
+You can also build a UI by adding markup directly to the Main.axml file of the page.
 To build the rest of the UI that way, switch to Source view in the designer, then past the following markup *beneath* the `</RelativeLayout>` tag.
 (They must be beneath the tag because these elements are not contained in the `RelativeLayout)`.

     ```xml
     <TextView